The study plan

 3. Click on the three point menu in the new window which opens on the right side, and click Free edit mode.

-4. Add the course you could not add earlier.
-Here 2164 is used as an example.
+In this example you are adding the course 2164 to the module.
 Find the course through the search field and select it.
-Be sure to select the correct course for your place of studying.
-If the module contains courses you will not be completing, remove them from the module by clicking the trash can at the course(s) in question.
-Remember that all the courses to be included in this heading should be listed here at this point, as you cannot edit the content after the approval has been given.
+If the module contains courses you will not be completing, remove them from the module by clicking the trash can at the course(s) in question

-Use a study draft in Sisu when
+Use a study draft in Sisu when:

 • you have not yet completed the planned course and the credits have not yet been transferred to Hanken, and